scothew/s3management/lab3/README.md

 One of the most common ways to move objects between storage classes is via the built-in lifecycle policies which is covered next.

 ## Object Lifecycle Management via a Lifecycle Policy
-You can use lifecycle policies to define actions you want Amazon S3 to take during an object's lifetime (for example, transition objects to another storage class, archive them, or delete them after a specified period of time).
+You can use lifecycle policies to define actions you want Amazon S3 to take during an object's lifetime.
+For example, you could transition objects to another storage class, archive them, or delete them after a specified period of time.

-A lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
+A lifecycle configuration is a set of rules defining actions that Amazon S3 applies to a group of objects.
 There are two types of actions:
  * **Transition actions** Define when objects transition to another storage class.
 For example, you might choose to transition objects to the STANDARD_IA storage class 30 days after you created them, or archive objects to the GLACIER storage class one year after creating them.
- * **Expiration actions** Define when objects should expire and be automaticallyed deleted.
+ * **Expiration actions** Define when objects should expire and be automatically deleted.

-A versioning-enabled bucket can have many versions of the same object, one current version and zero or more noncurrent (previous) versions.
-Using a lifecycle policy, you can define actions specific to current and noncurrent object versions.
+A versioning-enabled bucket can have many versions of the same object, one current version and zero or more non-current (previous) versions.
+Using a lifecycle policy, you can define actions specific to current and non-current object versions.

 1. Go to the [S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and select your S3 bucket
 2. Navigate to the **management** tab and select **Add lifecycle rule**